Honors & Awards

 Department Awards and Scholarships

 The following awards and scholarships are given by the department to Economics majors.
 Financial need may be considered in some of the following awards.
-Recipients are selected by the department and students do not generally need to apply to be considered.
-However, there is an exception to this practice.
-Students interested in the Milton J. Nadworny or the Amato/Nadworny Award must apply to the department, as indicated below.
+Students must apply for consideration for these awards and for certain awards such as the Milton J. Nadworny or the Amato/Nadworny Award must prepare and submit additional materials to the department.

 John H. Converse Award